Stalker (2010 film): Reception

 Jennie Kermode of Eye For Film gave it a positive review, saying "What makes this film work so well is the effectiveness with which it preserves the ambiguity of the situation for most of its running time."
 Todd Martin of HORRORNEWS.net also received it positively, saying that "the big twist is nothing short of awesome."
 He tempered that by describing the first thirty minutes of the film as "very boring and slow-moving".

-The film received negative reviews also, with Adam Cook writing "Not only does the film fail to mix things up but it also fails to wring any tension from the scenario or adequately play with the fractured mental state of the characters."
-DiscDish also reviewed it negatively, writing "The plot is ridiculous, the scenes predictable, the “horror” factor laughable.
+The film received also negative reviews, with DiscDish writing, "The plot is ridiculous, the scenes predictable, the “horror” factor laughable.
 But then, what else would you expect?"